Lack of oxygen; can be caused by heart attack, airway obstruction, near drowning, lightning stike or even electrical shock

 Skilled in helping individuals learn, or relearn, the day-to-day activities they need to achieve maximum independence.

 Treats disabilities that result from motor and sensory impairments.

 Helps patients discover the wide range of recreational options they may be able to participate in and trains them to do so.

 Nurse with special training in rehabilitative and restorative medicine.

 A patient’s eyes may open, but they are not aware of themselves or their surroundings.

 A patient may have a loss of consciousness for six hours or longer after injury or after a period of clarity.
 People remaining unconscious for a lengthy time may be in a coma, or a vegetative or minimally conscious state.

-Body response triggered by loss of blood to the brain, which canindirectly injure brain tissue
+Body response triggered by the loss of blood to the brain, which can indirectly injure brain tissue.

-Stress response such as agitation, fever, irregular vital signs and excessive sweating.
+Stress responses such as agitation, fever, irregular vital signs, and excessive sweating.
 It can occur anytime from 24 hours to a week after the injury and is thought to be a sign of returning activity of the sympathetic, or protective, nervous system.